yacovino/apartment-finder/README.md

 Deploying
 ---------------------

 * Create a server that has Docker installed.
+It's suggested to use Digital Ocean.
 * Follow the configuration + installation instructions for Docker above.